MannLabs/alphaquant/README.md

 <img src="release/images/alphaquant_gui.png" alt="preview" width="800"/>

 # AlphaQuant
 AlphaQuant is an innovative open-source Python package that introduces tree-based quantification for proteomics data analysis.
-It implements a hierarchical approach to organize and analyze quantitative data across multiple levels - from fragments and MS1 isotopes through charge states, modifications, peptides, and genes.
+It implements tree-based quantification - a hierarchical approach to organize and analyze quantitative data across multiple levels - from fragments and MS1 isotopes through charge states, modifications, peptides, and genes.

 It is part of the AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/).